-Les Perrières is situated on a sloping southeast exposure just above the Le Clos parcel, and has limestone and young clay soils.
-The vines are an average of 35 years old.
-The wine is fermented in oak barrels before further barrel maturation, a part of it on the lees.
+Les Perrières is 2.5 acres in size and is situated on the 'back side of the rock' with a sloping southeastern exposure just above the Le Clos parcel.
+The soil, which is derived from alluvial deposits, consists of a mix of deep silt and clay containing few stones.
+The subsoil features streaks of limestone and limestone marls, while the top layers, which are moderate in depth, are littered with stones on the surface.
+The vines have an average age of 35 years old.
+The wine is fermented in oak barrels before further barrel maturation, a part of it on lees.

-Opens with floral and spice notes on the nose and palate.
-A generous, creamy mouthfeel complements a nice ripeness and intense richness.
+This Pouilly-Fuissé opens with creamy honeysuckle on the nose.
+A generous mouthfeel complements a nice ripeness and intense richness with notes of gingerbread and flowers.
 The wine is ample, smooth and well balanced, with a vivid, spicy finish.
 With age, it will gain in richness and fully reveal itself.

 points of distinction

-- Têtes de Cru and Cuvée Hors-Classe are higher classifications within the appellation currently under consideration by the INAO.
+- Tête de Cru and Cuvée Hors-Classe are precursors to new, higher classification (Premier Cru) sites within the appellation currently under consideration by INAO

 vineyard details +